AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerplatform/powerapps/powerapps.md

-      "containerId": "", // The unique identifier for the container that the Power App belongs to "container": "Sample-Apps", // The name of the container "environment": "", // The Power Platform environment ID that the Power App belongs to "environmentName": "SMPDC (default)", // The display name of the environment "ownerDisplayName": "Sample Owner", // The display name of the Power App owner "ownerStatus": "Enable", // The status of the Power App owner "createdOn": "2024-06-13 03:19:48", // The date and time when the Power App was created
+      "containerId": "", // The unique identifier for the container that the Power App belongs to "container": "Sample-Apps", // The name of the container "environment": "", // The Power Platform environment ID that the Power App belongs to "environmentName": "Sample environment", // The display name of the environment "ownerDisplayName": "Sample Owner", // The display name of the Power App owner "ownerStatus": "Enable", // The status of the Power App owner "createdOn": "2024-06-13 03:19:48", // The date and time when the Power App was created